chawyehsu/zed-vscode-icons-theme/README.md

 ## Installation

+This icons theme has been submitted to the [Zed Extension store], you may install from there.

+Or you may install from the repository:

 1. Clone this repository
 2. Run the build script to generate the theme
 3. Install the theme in Zed